cyavictor88/wasm-cpp/typescript-es6/README.md

-### To use the generated module with ES6 or in TypeSscript
+### To use the generated module with ES6 or TypeSscript

 I will use the same example.cpp in /boost as example: